crystal-koii/koii-vps/README.md

 # If you have problem:
-1. check that you did manual steps correctly
+1. Check that you did manual steps correctly
 3. With docker install and koii cli install after updating path variables you may need to restart the terminal.

 # To claim rewards etc: